censevasta/terraform/devops/hands-on/terraform/terraform-01-basic-operations/README.md

 terraform apply
 ```

-- Go to the `variables.tf` file and uncomment the line.
+- Go to the `variables.tf` file and comment the line.

 ```tf
 variable "s3-bucket-name" {